Semiu/java-codesecurity/README.md

 ## java-codesecurity
 ### Analysis of Java's Common Vulnerabilities and Exposures in GitHub's Projects

-This ongoing project is in partial fulfilment of the degree of Master of Science, Software Engineering.
+This project is in partial fulfilment of the degree of Master of Science, Software Engineering.
+Spring 2022 Commencement, North Dakota State University.

 The central question aimed to be answered by this study is: How secured are the codes written in the top 100 GitHub's Java projects?